shrutisharma27/7targets-docs/_posts/2021-06-02-how-to-process-warm-leads.md

 ![image](../../images/warm-leads-16.png)

+## Step 10

 Acting upon the warm leads at the proper time with a personalized message increases the chances of getting a reply from the lead.
+You can click on the website icon and the LinkedIn icon to get some personal information about the lead and the company and write that personalized next message.

 With the help of 7Targets, you can easily do this within just a few steps.